henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 location:

-: a CIE that aggregates potential details about a location
+: a subject that aggregates potential details about a location

 : location-name